TaiAgno/taiagno/README.md

 reporting from Queenstown, New Zealand.

-before the whole blurb starts, I just need to say:<br>I'm about to start working on a gamification project - VERY EXCITED! 🚀
+I am currently working in a gamification project, using biofeedback in a video game.<br>Unity Engine, C# and whatnot - VERY EXCITing! 🚀

 life has been a roller coaster, for good and bad.<br>